slalom-consulting-ltd/terraform-guidelines/README.md

 [Checkov](https://checkov.io)

 Checks your Terraform for security flaws.
+This should be part of basic toolset.

 [Travis](https://travis-ci.com/) - or free for [open source projects](https://travis-ci.org/getting_started).